APSIMInitiative/ApsimX/Docs/content/Usage/Cloud/Azure/2 JobSubmission.md

 **2. Number of CPU Cores**

 This option specifies the maximum number of CPU cores (and, therefore, Azure VMs) that your job should use.
 The increments are equal to the number of cores per VM.
-For example, if, under your licence, each VM has 16 cores, then the options available in this option will be 16, 32, 48, etc.
+For example, if, under your licence, each VM has 16 cores, then the options available here will be 16, 32, 48, etc. Selecting 48 cores means the job would (in this case) use 3 VMs.
-For smaller jobs it may be faster to use less cores, as there is an overhead associated with each VM starting and finishing.
+For smaller jobs it may be faster and cheaper to use less cores, as there is an overhead associated with each VM starting and finishing.

 **3. Save model files**